microsoft/PowerApps-TestEngine/src/docs/content/discussion/test-engine-powerfx.md

 - **Why Power Fx and Test Engine?**: Provides a robust framework for testing and validating workflows and applications with declarative YAML definitions and new functions like Assert().
 Power Platform Provider Model: Uses a common language for provider-specific functions like `SimulateWorkflow()`, `SimulateDataverse()`, and `SimulateConnector()`.
 - **Power Fx as an Intermediate Language in Generative AI**: Bridges the gap between natural language and specific instructions, essential for generative AI applications.
-- **Namespace Actions and Experimental Validation**: Allows creation and validation of experimental actions before production, ensuring reliability and robustness.
+- **Namespace Actions and Preview Validation**: Allows creation and validation of experimental actions before production, ensuring reliability and robustness.
 - **Transferability of Skills Across the Platform**: Consistent language and testing approach across Power Apps, Power Pages, and Power Automate, simplifying the learning curve and enhancing collaboration.

 ## Join The Discussion